What Is a Bunionette Deformity?

 Most bunionettes do not come back after being treated with the right type of surgery.
 The surgery should correct the underlying cause of the problem.
 However, wearing shoes

-that are too narrow can still cause irritation and inflammation at the operated fifth toe.
+that are too narrow can still cause irritation and inflammation at the operated little toe.

 Original article by Umur Aydogan, MD